polo871209/break-the-ice-with-python/md/Question 1-10.md

 ## Question 4

-> **_Write a program which accepts a sequence of comma-separated numbers from console and generate a list and a tuple which contains every number._**
+> **_Write a program which accepts a sequence of comma-separated string from console and generate a list and a tuple which contains every string._**

 ---
 My Solution